The Basque beauty at the Atlantic Ocean

 2) Surffilm Festival

 San Sebastián is not only the surf center of Spain, the city also hosts one of the most important film festivals in world.
-The event with the name Surfilm Festibal Donostia is the world’s finest surf-film festival and has a major influence on the worldwide film industry.
-This June San Sebastián celebrated the 13th edition and showcased the best in surf cinema, from the major global releases to obscure indie shorts and local flavours.
+The event with the name Surfilm Festibal Donostia is the world’s finest surf-film festival and has a major influence on the worldwide film industry and showcased the best in surf cinema, from the major global releases to obscure indie shorts and local flavours.
 The Surfilm Festibal invites the audience to take a virtual tour to one of Europe’s coolest coastal cities, with great vibes and legendary late night revelry.
 The festival has been non operative for the last few years, maybe this year it will be hosted again.

 3) Jazzaldia Festival

-This year the Jazzaldia Festival celebrates its 50th anniversary from the 22nd till 26th July.
+In 2022 the Jazzaldia Festival celebrates its 57th anniversary from the 20nd till 25th July.
 The annual music event invites “la-crème-de-la-crème” of the Jazz music genre to the Basque city and turns the whole city and region into the Jazz center of Europe.
 The musical performances take place on different terraces and spaces in the city center as well as on the beach of San Sebastián.

 4) San Sebastián – the European capital of cultures 2016

 In 1985, former actress Melina Mercouri, then Greece’s Minister of Culture, and her French counterpart Jack Lang came up with the idea of designating an annual Capital of Culture to bring Europeans closer together by highlighting the richness and diversity of European cultures and raising awareness of their common history and values.
 The celebration of the European capital of culture started with Athens in 1985.
 Since then more than 50 cities have followed the Greek capital.